slarmoo/.github/profile/webServices/http/http.md

 Cookie: myAppCookie=tasty
 ```

 This allows the server to remember things like the language preference of the user, or the user's authentication credentials.
 A server can also use cookies to track, and share, everything that a user does.
-However, there is nothing inherently evil about cookies, the problem comes from web applications that use them as a means to violate a user's privacy or inappropriately monetize their data.
+However, there is nothing inherently evil about cookies; the problem comes from web applications that use them as a means to violate a user's privacy or inappropriately monetize their data.

 ## HTTP Versions